Data Source in Blazor AutoComplete Component

 public virtual Task<object> ReadAsync(DataManagerRequest dataManagerRequest, string key = null)

-The following sample code demonstrates implementing custom data binding using custom adaptor,
+The following sample demonstrates custom data binding using a custom adaptor:

 <SfAutoComplete TValue="string" TItem="Orders">